Gallections/AMYSeeker/README.md

 ## Contributor:
-Thanks for Amy Lechner for the inspiration to this project!
+Thanks for Amy lechner's inspiration and support for this project, this project will be remembered in heart.